-Rosh Hashonah, the Jewish New Year, commences this year on the eve of October 2nd, and I have been getting lots of requests asking me to post some recipes for the holidays.
-You don’t have to be Jewish to love these recipes – they are tried, true and absolutely delicious:)
+Rosh Hashanah, the Jewish New Year, commences this year on the eve of September 9th.
+I have been getting lots of messages asking me to post some recipes for the holidays, specifically one for brisket, so I am re-posting this amazing recipe.

 Enjoy and if you are planning to make extra for leftovers, do yourself a favor and get a bigger brisket!!

 I’d love to hear from you!
 How do you make your brisket?

 Please feel free to share your ideas and tips in the comments below:)

 - 3 onions, sliced